 2013 Dooley Society medical mission stipend recipients

-Each year the Dooley Society awards stipends to a group of current Notre Dame students or alumni in medical school.
-Recipients are awarded these stipends to cover funds for international medical missions.
-This past Saturday, a group of students convened in the Jordan Hall of Science to present their medical mission experiences to the Dooley Society and the Notre Dame community.
+Each year Notre Dame alumni in medicine award stipends to a group of current Notre Dame students or alumni in medical school to cover funds for international medical missions.
+This past Saturday (Sept.
+5) before the Notre Dame vs. Texas game, several of the students convened in the Jordan Hall of Science to present their medical mission experiences.

 Rich Schroeder, ’11, a current medical student at the University of Chicago, volunteered at the Rosebud Indian reservation in South Dakota where he delivered his first baby.